English

 Understanding the components of diagonal spreads is essential for successful implementation.
 Here are the key elements:

 • Options: Diagonal spreads require both call and put options.
-Traders typically buy one option and sell another.
+Traders typically buy one option and sell another, creating a combination that can respond to various market scenarios.

 • Strike Prices: The options involved in a diagonal spread will have different strike prices.
-The bought option usually has a higher strike price than the sold option in a call diagonal spread and vice versa for a put diagonal spread.
+In a call diagonal spread, the bought option usually has a higher strike price than the sold option, while in a put diagonal spread, the opposite holds true.

 • Expiration Dates: One of the defining features of diagonal spreads is that the options have different expiration dates.
-This allows traders to take advantage of time decay.
+This aspect allows traders to take advantage of time decay, as the shorter-dated option will lose value faster than the longer-dated option.

-• Underlying Asset: The options must be based on the same underlying asset, whether it be a stock, ETF or index.
+• Underlying Asset: The options must be based on the same underlying asset, which could be a stock, an exchange-traded fund (ETF) or an index.
+This ensures that the price movements of the options are correlated.

 Types of Diagonal Spreads